mcuringa/think-js/arrays.md

 let empty = [];
 ~~~~~~~~~~~~~~~~~~~~~~~

 The first array contains four numbers.
-The second contains a list of three
+The second contains an array of three
 strings.
 The third is an **empty array** --- it's waiting for us to add
 elements.
 The elements of an array don't have to be the same type.
 The following
 array contains a string, a number, and (amazingly) another array: